felixlopz/hubrise-test-task/content/apps/livepepper/en/configuration.md

 ### Add POS Codes to Products

-Products have different POS codes for each **Prices & Availability**.
+Products have different POS codes for each **Prices & Availability. **

 To update the POS code for each product and its prices & availability: